Qovery/Replibyte/README.md

 ## Features

-- [x] Support PostgreSQL, MySQL and MongoDB
+- [x] Support data backup and restore for PostgreSQL, MySQL and MongoDB
-- [x] Complete data synchronization (Full-backup)
+- [x] Replace sensitive data with fake data
-- [x] Generate random/fake information
-- [x] Backup TB of data (read [Design](#design))
+- [x] Works on large database (> 10GB) (read [Design](#design))
-- [x] Skip data sync for specific tables
+- [x] Database Subsetting: Scale down a production database to a more reasonable size 🔥
+- [x] Start a local database with the prod data in a single command 🔥
 - [x] On-the-fly data (de)compression (Zlib)
 - [x] On-the-fly data de/encryption (AES-256)
-- [x] Work on different VPC/network
+- [x] Fully stateless (no server, no daemon) and lightweight binary 🍃
 - [x] Use [custom transformers](examples/wasm)
-- [x] Database Subsetting: Scale down a production database to a more reasonable size
-- [x] Start a local database with the prod data in a single command

 Here are the features we plan to support

 - [ ] Auto-detect and version database schema change
-- [ ] Auto-detect sensitive fields and generate fake data
+- [ ] Auto-detect sensitive fields
-- [ ] Auto-clean up bridge data
+- [ ] Auto-clean backed up data
-- [ ] Incremental data synchronization (Incremental backup)

 ## Install